Handasatic/Revolve/README.md

 ## What is Revolve?

 Revolve is a modern architecture library for SwiftUI apps, which leverages Redux and Combine to manage your app's state, actions, and side effects.
 The library enables you to build clean and maintainable applications, making it easier to test, scale, and reason about your code.

-## Learn more

-To learn more about Revolve and how to use it, check out our [extensive documentation](https://github.com/YOUR_GITHUB_USERNAME/Revolve/wiki).

 ## Examples